top of page

 Living in a calm area connected with nature really makes me feel at home.

 I love Bagry for that same reason: I can walk around the water, swim, enjoy the sun, and still see lots of green areas around.
-These elements—weather, water, trees—are crucial for my sense of home.
-I support this feeling with daily habits, too: my apartment is full of plants because I want that connection to nature.
-Many things in Poland are very different from Turkey—architecture, people, food—but nature is the same.
-That continuity of green spaces and water is the connection that makes me feel at home.
+These elements—weather, water, trees—are essential components of my sense of home.
+I nurture this feeling with daily habits, too: my apartment is filled with plants because I crave that connection to nature.

 lahmacun-6235579_1280.jpg